Email FacebookTwitterMenu burgerClose thin

 • Monitoring vital signs

 A nursing home does not typically have doctors on staff.
-If a patient needs to see a doctor or has a medical emergency, the person is taken to the appropriate facility.
-However the nursing home may have ambulances on hand in case a patient needs emergency transport.
+If a patient needs a doctor or has a medical emergency the staff takes them to the appropriate facility.
+The nursing home may have ambulances on hand in case a patient needs emergency transport.

 The purpose of a nursing home is to provide a combination of medical care and personal support for patients with ongoing medical needs.
 Historically, these facilities were mostly transitional.
 Patients would move into a nursing home after a hospital stay and would move out once well enough.
 Today many nursing homes offer long-term care options themselves, allowing patients with chronic health issues to live there on an indefinite basis.